Skip to content

 Prior to beginning spatial calibration, ensure that:

-2. The cameras, LED processors, and all servers are receiving the same genlock signal.
+2. The cameras, LED processors, and all servers are genlocked to the same signal.

 3. The outputs have been configured and confirmed working.